 See how others avoided medical debt by crowdfunding

-Get help with out of pocket medical expenses now
+2. Nonprofits offering help for out of pocket expenses

-By fundraising for out of pocket medical expenses through GoFundMe, you can find financial freedom and focus on your health and recovery.
-Sign up to create your fundraiser today.
+By fundraising for out of pocket medical expenses through GoFundMe, you can find financial freedom and focus on your health.
+Start a fundraiser for medical expenses today.